 How Valves Work

-The four valves open and close to let blood flow through the heart.
-The steps below shows how the blood flows through the heart and describes how each valve works to keep blood moving.
+The four valves are to open and close to let blood flow through the heart.
+The steps below show how the blood flows through the heart and describes how each valve works to keep blood moving.

 1. Open tricuspid and mitral valves